doc. Mgr. Šárka Havlíčková Kysová, Ph.D.

 For admission for studies in this degree programme, you do not need to take the TSP.

 This examination is only in Czech.
 It is intended to check the applicants’ knowledge of the given field of study.
 It checks the applicants’ motivation for study, perspective on the areas of culture, history, and current theatre, and formulation and analytical skills.
-It is given in the form of a dramaturgical analysis of a text, field of study test, and oral interview.
+It is given in the form of a written field of study test.

 Basic description of the Field of Study Examination: